Frequently Asked Questions

 Energetic Integration helps you to change in every part of yourself -- in your body feelings and thoughts as well as in your capacity to live fully in your social environment.
 While Postural Integration (for more details see section on Postural Integration) - in the process of release and integration of the defense mechanisms laid down in your muscular armor - is more focussed on the reorganization of the myofascial planes, Energetic Integration is more focused on the reorganization of breath and life energy as it moves through a self-regenerating energetic wave.
 Energetic Integration helps you to explore, claim and be creative in the energetic expressions of your existence.

-Pelvic-Heart Integration® is a synthesis of different tools and systems, that is simultaneously working on many different levels in a comprehensive way as we integrate the different parts of ourselves.
+Derived from its original parent method Sexual Grounding®, Pelvic-Heart Integration® is a synthesis of different tools and systems, that is simultaneously working on many different levels in a comprehensive way as we integrate the different parts of ourselves.
 Through the process we transcend the dualities of male and female, yin and yang, love and sex, upper and lower chakras, individual and tribe, using a powerful combination of Bodymind drama (embodied psychodrama), Reichian breath- and bodywork, Eriksonian hypnosis, Energy work, pelvic release, body reading, work with the inner diaphragms of body balance, ritual & holistic coaching.

 Bodymind Integration has applications in various fields and has different heuristics amongst which four basic orientations of intervention/therapy: